-Now that we’ve setup our header navigations for both languages, you might want to add a link to switch between the two languages.
+Now that we’ve set up our header navigations for both languages, you might want to add a link to switch between the two languages.
 This is important if someone navigates to your domain name, which will show your default language’s homepage, and wants to view your website in another language.

 There are a number of ways you could do this, including adding links in the footer of your website, but in our case, since there are only two languages, we’re going to add “button” style links to the header navigation giving the visitor the option to toggle to the other language.

 To do this, simply add another “Link” style page to the “Main Navigation” area.
-We’ll start by adding the link to the French homepage, giving it the title FR and making it a subpage of the “English” placeholder page.
-We’ll leave the “Link Style” set as “button” but we’ll change the “Open in new window?” option to “no”.
+We’ll start by adding the link to the French homepage, giving it the title FR, and making it a subpage of the “English” placeholder page.
+We’ll leave the “Link Style” set as “button” but we’ll change the “Open in a new window?” option to “no”.
 Next, we’ll repeat this step to create a link to the English homepage, using the title EN, and adding it as a subpage to the “French” placeholder page.

 In the end, you should have something like this, which creates a clear, and obvious way for our visitors to toggle between the available languages:

 And that’s it!
 You can see what we created here: